Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 Oh, yeah.

-He comes and interrupts the middle of Hamlet.
+He comes and interrupts the middle of Hamlet, starts making fun of Hamlet, and

-And he's interrupting a show and the audience gets on his side.
+he's interrupting a show, and the audience gets on his side.

 and thus conjures him, why doesn't Sean Connery show up?

-I think it's because he was decapitated in Scotland that he returned
+I think it's because he was decapitated in Scotland that he returns

 I'll take it.